dportik/SuperCRUNCH/docs/Analysis_Overview.md

     + For each unaligned input fasta file, this directory contains a corresponding output alignment file labeled `[fasta name]_MUSCLE_Aligned.fasta`.
 Results from `-a muscle` or `-a all`.
 + **Output_MACSE_Alignments/**
     + For each unaligned input fasta file, this directory contains corresponding output files labeled `[fasta name]_AA.fasta`, `[fasta name]_NT.fasta`, and `[fasta name]_NT_Cleaned.fasta`.
 Results from `-a macse` only.

+I *strongly* recommend using multiple aligners and comparing the results.
+This is arguably the most important step in creating phylogenetic data sets, and obtaining quality alignments is critical before performing any subsequent analyses.

 ---------------